From3/Portfolio-Key_Master/README.md

 When running the app for the first time, it will ask to provide and confirm a master password which will be used in the future for loging in and encrypting/decrypting data.
 This password can be changed in app's `settings` tab.

-Delete `profiles.db` file from `app.py` dir to remove all profiles and master password.
+Delete `profiles.db` file to remove all profiles and master password.